Blog

 I picked the minimal dots version.
 Then asked for a third iteration: dots only, but labels slide in from the right on hover instead of appearing below.
 That became the design.
 Then I got the Claude Code prompt to actually build it.

 The whole process (idea, comparison, iteration, decision, code) happened in a single conversation without opening Figma or writing a line of code myself.
-That felt genuinely new.
+Now that's cool.

 The ContiConnect Case Study Page